ballersuperinanauditorium/Discord-Token-Stealer-v2.0/README.md

+# ⚠️ I am not responsible for the actions you do with this script, this is for educational purposes only.

 # Discord Token Stealer

 This is an updated version of the old token stealer I had created almost a year ago.